(As of 2021-10-15)

 Tried to use UsbASP after firmware update, without success.
 I tried every library (three to select from) in Zadig-2.6.
 I tested using avrdude command line and in Arduino IDE (with its use of avrdude).
 It would worked for ATtiny13a, ATtiny85, ATtiny202, ATtiny806, and 1604 just great.
 Both command line and Arduino IDE.
 I was close.
 When I asked it to read, it would show it had 1k of mem but then no luck.
 When I tried to send it a hex file I would get the dreaded:

-avrdude: error: program enable: target doesn't answer.avrdude: initialization failed, rc=-1 Double check connections and try again, or use -F to override this check.avrdude done.
-Thank you.
+avrdude: error: program enable: target doesn't answer.avrdude: initialization failed, rc=-1 Double check connections and try again, or use -F to override this check.I first tried bread board, but one of the things that can cause above error is a crappy connection.

 So I spent about 5 minutes and soldered one together.